 Plum cake, polish, marzipan, exotically-flavored fruit gums, wine-soaked barrel staves.
 Quite a bit of acidity - probably due to the ex-bourbon components that went into the vatting, but there's also a sense of slightly sour wood influence (in a good way, though).
-Very fruity, with (to my mind:) quince, mirabelle, apricot, and cherry.
+Very fruity, with quince, mirabelle, apricot, and cherry.
 The fruit vies for dominance with the wood, without a clear winner in sight.
 With plenty of air, there's some hickory wood smoke, paprika, and smoky barbecue sauce.
 Though the sense of sherry seasoning and active wood is strong here, it's still a very rich and varied nose.

-Longer than medium, but not very well-defined.
+Longer than medium, but not extremely well-defined.
 Some lingering cocoa and indistinct red fruits, while the zingy spiciness slowly ebbs away.
 Water makes it fruitier and (duh:) softer without offering any real improvement.
 A lot of marzipan as well.
 There's too much active, peppery oak in here for my taste.

 Very clean aldehydic sherry, oaky, slight cognac character.
 Toffee, fudgey creaminess.
 Barely fruity if at all.

 Oak complexity, but barely bitter, with great creaminess.
 With water and time it gets even more creamy.
 Slightly sweet wit no fruity components for me.
 Yes, it seems to me very close to the 2017 version, and probably the whole 1990 line goes mainly on that cognac character, which makes a great transition to them.